Are you considering homeschooling and wondering what you need to homeschool your child?

-Whether you prefer Christian or secular curriculum, there are lots of options for you to choose from so spend some time researching what is out there until you find something that’s suitable for your family.
+Whether you prefer a Christian or secular curriculum, there are lots of options for you to choose from so spend some time researching what is out there until you find something suitable for your family.

-Just a quick note about curriculum.
+Just a quick note about the curriculum.

 Whatever you do, don’t become a slave to your curriculum.
 Use it as a tool (since that’s what it’s meant to be) and don’t feel like you have to follow it religiously.